 Meetings take up precious time that could be spent on grading or doing lesson prep.
 Try holding some staff meetings in alternative formats.
-Use Volley, instant messaging, or email to communicate instead of Zoom meetings or in-person meetings.
+Try using instant messaging or email to communicate instead of Zoom meetings or in-person meetings.

 You can also encourage your teachers to try some alternative formats for parent-teacher conferences.

 As we mentioned before, the idea is to pair teachers up to support each other, work towards their goals together, and navigate any teaching challenges together.